badlogic/mariozechner.at/src/posts/2025-08-15-mcp-vs-cli/index.md

 ### Running the evaluation

-The evaluation is run through a simple CLI that lets me specify which tasks and tools I want to evaluate and how often I want each combination to be repeated.
-For example, I can run all tasks with all tools 10 times each, or just test tmux on the Python REPL task 3 times.
-The framework generates the prompt files for each task/tool combination, then uses TerminalManager to spawn Claude Code and tell it to read the file and follow the instructions.
-If Claude Code stalls, the framework nudges it to continue.
-Once the framework detects that Claude is done, it issues the `/cost` command and saves the scrollback buffer and ANSI stream to files.
+The evaluation runs through a simple CLI where I specify which task/tool combinations to test and how many repetitions.
+The framework generates prompts for each combination, spawns Claude Code via TerminalManager, and monitors execution.
+If Claude stalls, it gets nudged to continue.
+Once complete, it captures costs and saves all outputs.

 Here's what that looks like:

 <video src="media/run.mp4" controls loading="lazy"></video>

-Since in this specific evaluation I'm evaluating terminal multiplexers, I can attach to the session that Claude is trying to steer and see what Claude is actually doing.
+Since I'm evaluating terminal multiplexers, I can attach to the session and watch what Claude is doing.

 ### Statistics and judgments

-In the last step, after all evaluation runs are complete and all the files are written to disk, I run a second CLI command that parses the files, extracts statistics from the `/cost` command output, lets Claude judge the runs for each task/tool combination, and finally creates a ranking for the tools for a specific task as a second judgment.
+After all runs complete, a second CLI command parses the outputs, extracts statistics, and has Claude judge each task/tool combination and rank the tools.

 <img src="media/stats.png" loading="lazy" />